Bridging Musical Worlds.

 La cathédrale engloutie, arranged by Herbert L. Clarke

-The approach of Herbert L. Clarke in his arrangement of La cathédrale engloutie is different from that of Sousa in the Prélude à l’après-midi d’un faune, in that he transposes the original work down by one whole tone and employs the full band instrumentation.
-13 (The following analytical observations refer to the set of parts used by the Sousa Band.
-14 Musical examples in short score format were prepared by the present author on the basis of this material.)
+The approach of Herbert L. Clarke in his arrangement of La cathédrale engloutie is different from that of Sousa in the Prélude à l’après-midi d’un faune, in that he transposes the original work down by one whole tone and employs the full band instrumentation.13There are only three horn parts (instead of four) and one alto saxophone part (instead of two) in Clarke’s arrangement.
+(The following analytical observations refer to the set of parts used by the Sousa Band.14Clarke’s original arrangement contains parts for one concert flute and two E♭ clarinets.
+In the Sousa Band material, the E♭ clarinets parts are transcribed as additional flute parts.
+Musical examples in short score format were prepared by the present author on the basis of this material.)

 The extensive use of parallel chords in La cathédrale poses a special challenge to orchestration, as it calls for a balanced homogeneous coloring which at the same time should not become monotonous.
 Clarke responds to this problem by contrasting woodwind and brass in an antiphonal manner.
 The chains of parallel chords are played by either one of these groups.
 In fact, a simultaneous use of woodwind instruments on the one hand and cornets, trumpets, and trombones on the other, is almost completely avoided in this arrangement.
 Clarke prefers the brass for the passages of close and clear tertiary harmony.